 R Markdown Cookbook

-This book is currently a draft.
-We plan to publish it around August 2020 with Chapman & Hall/CRC.
+Note: This book is to be published by Chapman & Hall/CRC.
+The online version of this book is free to read here (thanks to Chapman & Hall/CRC), and licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 If you have any feedback, please feel free to file an issue on GitHub.
 Thank you!

 R Markdown is a powerful tool for combining analysis and reporting into the same document.
 Since the birth of the rmarkdown package (J. Allaire, Xie, McPherson, et al. 2020) in early 2014, R Markdown has grown substantially from a package that supports a few output formats, to an extensive and diverse ecosystem that supports the creation of books, blogs, scientific articles, websites, and even resumes.